squirrels-analytics/squirrels-analytics.github.io/docs/docs/topics/parameters.md

 Each of these parameter types come with 3 factory methods:

-- **Create**
-    - use this to specify parameter options in code with the option to specify parent parameters (for cascading effects)
 - **CreateSimple**
-    - use this to specify parameter attributes in code without cascading effects.
-Has simpler arguments than **Create**
+    - Use this to specify parameter attributes in code without cascading effects
+- **CreateWithOptions**
+    - Use this to specify parameter options in code with the option to specify parent parameters (for cascading effects)
 - **CreateFromSource**
-    - use this to create parameter options based on a lookup table in a database
+    - Use this to create parameter options based on a lookup table in a database

 All 3 factory methods require **name** and **label** as the first two string arguments of the parameter.
 The **name** is used to set or reference real-time parameter selections (set using query parameters of API requests and referenced with the **prms** dictionary in the Squirrels project).
 The **label** is a human-friendly name that front-end applications can use to show their users.

 Outside of **name** and **label**, each factory method takes different required arguments.
-- For **Create**, the third required argument is **all_options**, which is a sequence of parameter option classes.
 - For **CreateSimple**, the additional required arguments are different for each parameter type.
+- For **CreateWithOptions**, the third required argument is **all_options**, which is a sequence of parameter option classes.
 - For **CreateFromSource**, the third required argument is **data_source**, which is a data source class that specifies properties for the lookup table.
 All data source classes take **table_or_query** as the first required argument, which must be a table name (of the lookup table), or a query that starts with "SELECT " (case-insensitive).

 More details on the parameter option and data source classes are discussed in the sections below.